HealthML/Math4ML/book/chapter_calculus/mean_value_theorem.md

 :::

-Before we prove this theorem, we will first illustrate it with a simple example.
+Before we prove this corollary, we will first illustrate it with a simple example.

 ```{code-cell} ipython3
 :tags: [hide-input]